TSypko/Currency-Exchange-React/README.md

  v.
 0.6.0 beta

 ## DESCRIPTION
-Simple, lightweight currency conventer created during ,*,Become A Front End Developer"* course provided by *Youcode Academy*.
+Simple, lightweight currency converter created during ,*,Become A Front End Developer"* course provided by *Youcode Academy*.
 It allows you to instantly convert currencies based on the exchange rate of the day*.
 Supported currencies: